Seasonal affective disorder and the winter blues

 If you’re a parent who needs to rush home to sort out your children, try some simple floor exercises and stretches once you’ve put them down for the night.
 You need time for you too.

 According to researchers at the Royal College of Psychologists, to help beat the winter blues we should be maximising exposure to natural light from the moment of waking up.
 You could try sleeping with open curtains and moving your bed to the window to absorb the early morning sunshine or alternatively, make sure you’re using your lunch break to get out into natural light.
 Points for effort if it’s raining!

 If having your weekday fix is hard, make sure you’re getting out and about at the weekend.
 For city dwellers, take a light seeking adventure into nearby countryside or parks and immerse yourself in nature.

 There’s also nothing like filling your lungs with fresh air to improve your mood.

-A fantastic and easy way to combat the blues is with your diet and when it comes to mood altering ingredients, the one you won’t find on the back of the packet is the one you need: L-tryptophan.
+A fantastic and easy way to combat the winter blues is with your diet and when it comes to mood altering ingredients, the one you won’t find on the back of the packet is the one you need: L-tryptophan.

-L-tryptophan is an essential amino acid which is used by your body to produce niacin a vitamin vital to your skin, nerves and digestion and serotonin, your very own mood stabiliser.
+L-tryptophan is an essential amino acid which is used by your body to produce niacin, a vitamin vital to your skin, nerves and digestion and serotonin, your very own mood stabiliser.

 Research has linked less sunlight in winter to the disruption of our circadian rhythm (our 24-hour body clock).
 The abrupt change in our circadian rhythm in turn throws off our sleeping pattern which can leave us feeling over-tired, craving comfort food and blue.
 Fortunately, there is a way to help combat this!